Magnate: England

 In England, the magnate class went through a change in the later Middle Ages.
 It had previously consisted of all tenants-in-chief of the crown, a group of more than a hundred families.
 The emergence of Parliament led to the establishment of a parliamentary peerage that received personal summons, rarely more than sixty families.
 A similar class in the Gaelic world were the Flatha.
-In the Middle Ages a bishop sometimes held territory as a magnate, collecting the revenue of the manors and the associated knights' fees.
+In the Middle Ages, a bishop sometimes held territory as a magnate, collecting the revenue of the manors and the associated knights' fees.

-In the Tudor period, after Henry VII defeated Richard III at Bosworth Field, Henry made a point of executing or neutralising as many magnates as possible.
-Henry would make parliament attaint undesirable nobles and magnates, thereby stripping them of their wealth, protection from torture, and power.
-Henry also used the Court of the Star Chamber to have powerful nobles executed.
-Henry VIII continued this approach in his reign; he inherited a survivalistic mistrust of nobles from his father.
-Henry VIII ennobled very few men and the ones he did were all "new men": novi homines, greatly indebted to him and having very limited power.

-Hungary

-The term was specifically applied to the members (equivalent to British Peers) of the Upper House in the Apostolic Kingdom of Hungary, the Főrendiház or House of Magnates.

 Poland and Lithuania

 Magnates were a social class of wealthy and influential nobility in the Crown of the Kingdom of Poland and Grand Duchy of Lithuania, and later the Polish–Lithuanian Commonwealth.

-Spain
+Similar terms elsewhere

+Velikaš is the Serbo-Croatian word for 'magnate', derived from veliko ('great, large, grand').
+It was used to refer to the highest nobility of Serbia in the Middle Ages and Croatia in the Middle Ages.

-In Spain, since the late Middle Ages the highest class of nobility hold the appellation of Grandee of Spain.
+In Spain, since the late Middle Ages, the highest class of nobility hold the appellation of Grandee of Spain and was known earlier as ricohombres.